Powerlearnproject/se-day1-assignment-ALcr8/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the systematic, disciplined, and measurable process of designing, developing, testing, and maintaining software applications.

-Software engineering is the application of engineering principles and techniques to the design, development, testing, and maintenance of software systems.
-It is important in the technology industry because it ensures that software is reliable and meets the requirements of end users.
+- Its Importance: Software Engineering is the backbone of the tech industry, enabling innovation, growth, and development of technology that powers the modern world.

 Identify and describe at least three key milestones in the evolution of software engineering.
 The evolution of software engineering has been marked by several key milestones that have shaped the discipline.
 Here are three significant ones: